 ~ Charles Dickens, A Tale of Two Cities

 Elitist tyranny and revolutionary excess have more in common with each other than they may truly know.
 Christians on the far left with their removal of the supernatural and Christians on the far right in their desire for good morals often wind up in the same place, the city of man.
 But, the Christian life is lived by faith in the Son of God, it is lived in the Spirit, it is the Spirit who gives life; the flesh is of no help at all (John 6:61-63).
 The Spirit works through the word of Christ to give life through faith (Romans 10:17).
 The Spirit is working through the preached word, sacraments, and prayer.
-Any attempt to change ourselves or others by focusing on outward behavior apart from the inner transformation of the Holy Spirit working through the word of God will only result in self-righteousness or despair.
+The Spirit is working through trials and the difficulties in life.
+Any attempt to change ourselves or others by focusing on outward behavior apart from the inner transformation of the Holy Spirit will only result in self-righteousness or despair.
 Substituting good deeds, rule keeping, and compliance for faith and conversion results in a Christless Christianity that leaves those who practice it with no relationship to Christ at all.

 “To the angel of the church in Sardis write: These are the words of him who holds the seven spirits of God and the seven stars.
 I know your deeds; you have a reputation of being alive, but you are dead” Revelation 3:1